pherfkens/PROJECT_MBDM_GROUP1/final assignment/README.md

 ##
 This drectory contains of couple of other directories, where data is stored.

-`archive\` where the archive files are stored from [policy_search.py](policy_search.py).
+`archive/` where the archive files are stored from [policy_search.py](policy_search.py).

-`data\` where data is stored deliverd at the start of this project, so the model has the correct data.
+`data/` where data is stored deliverd at the start of this project, so the model has the correct data.

-`images\` where images are being saved, so that they can be implemented in the report delivarable.
+`images/` where images are being saved, so that they can be implemented in the report delivarable.

-`results\` where the convergence and result csv's are being stored, retrieved from [policy_search.py](policy_search.py).
+`results/` where the convergence and result csv's are being stored, retrieved from [policy_search.py](policy_search.py).